macloo/to-do-list-localstorage/README.md

 * Add a "remove" checkbox to each item.
 * Add options to reorder the list items by either priority or due date.
+* Fix bug for first use when there is no localStorage key - it kills your first item and doubles the second item.
+Wha—?

 ### Jan.
 28